Alaxouche/Wunduniik/README.md

 ## Editing the List

-I know some of you will surely find things to change because of personnal preferences.
-To help you with the edition of the list, I added some symbols to retreive what kind of mods are on the list:
+It is possible that you might not like some of the items in the list and wish to change them to your personal preferences.
+To make this easier, I have added some special tags to indicate what they are.

+Key:
-- **Mods tagged with `Basic Fomod`:** those mods are regular Fomods, with only add-ons and options, no patches for other mods.
+- `Basic Fomod`: Regular fomod with only add-ons and other options.
+No patches for other mods.
-- **Mods tagged with `Patches Fomod`:** those mods are Fomods that include patches for other mods, and they may also include add-ons and options.
+- `Patches Fomod`: Self-explanatory and may contain add-ons and other options.
-- **Mods tagged with `Unpublished`:** those mods are mods not published on the Nexus.
-- **Mods tagged with `Output`:** those mods are files generated by modding tools such as Nemesis, DynDOLOD and can be regenerated if you need to.
+- `Unpublished`: Again, self-explanatory.
+- `Output`: These are files I have generated for the list.
+You can and should regenerate them if you change something that affects them.

 ## Removing the List